 Your employment letter will be an essential document that any landlord will want to see before considering your eligibility as a tenant.
-Most landlords require a letter of employment on a company letterhead that mentions your salary and duration of work.
+Most landlords require a letter of employment on a company letterhead mentioning your salary and work duration.
 Ask your employer for a hard copy of one.

 You can provide a CPA letter as an alternative for self-employed or when operating a business.
 Your CPA letter will include information about the nature of your business and how long you’ve been working on it.